Saginaw County Community Action Center

 One of the most effective non-pharmaceutical treatments for ADHD is cognitive-behavioral therapy (CBT).
 This evidence-based approach helps individuals identify negative thought patterns and replace them with healthier, more constructive behaviors.
 For individuals with ADHD, CBT can help manage impulsivity, reduce emotional outbursts, and develop better organizational skills.

 CBT also emphasizes the development of long-term coping skills.
 For instance, patients learn to break large tasks into smaller, more manageable steps, use calendars and reminders to stay on schedule, and engage in mindfulness practices to reduce stress and improve focus.
 By practicing these techniques consistently, individuals with ADHD can better manage their day-to-day challenges and experience long-term improvements.
+Pairing that with something chill from D8 Super Store can make the process feel a little easier too.

 Medication and Psychiatric Support